-Understanding the book of the Law in the Bible is critical to understanding much of what Paul had to say about it.
-In the bible, it is clear that Paul writes both positive and negative things about the law, which can be very confusing.
+It is very important for a person to understand the Book of the Law of God (the Book of the Law of Moses) in order to understand most of what Paul had to say about it.
+In the bible, it is clear that Paul writes both positive and negative things about God’s law, which can be very confusing.
 This is because the positive things are about the righteousness in the Law.
 Moses wrote this law and delivered it to the priests.
 He commanded them saying: “Take this Book of the Law, and put it beside the ark of the covenant of the Lord your God.”
-(Deuteronomy 31:9-26) Moses wrote this law after the 10 Commandments and Book of the Covenant.
+(Deuteronomy 31:9-26) Moses wrote this law after the Ten Commandments and Book of the Covenant.

 The Lord told Moses to come up to Him on the mountain.
 He said He would give Moses tablets of stone and the law and commandments, which God had written.
 (Exodus 24:12) Moreover, Moses was on the mountain forty days and forty nights.
 Then Moses came and told the people all the words of the Lord.
 Moreover, all the people answered with one voice and said, “All the words which the Lord has said we will do.”
 Moreover, Moses wrote all the words of the Lord.
 Then he took the book and read in the hearing of the people.
 Moreover, they said, “All that the Lord has said we will do, and be obedient.”
 (Exodus 24:3-7) So, the law mentioned in Exodus 24:12 became Israel’s Book of the Covenant.

-The book of the Law is distinct from the law of God and book of the covenant.
-It has blessings and curses of a covenant written in it.
+The Book of the Covenant of God is distinct from the Book of the Law of God.
+The Book of the Law of Moses has blessings and curses of a covenant written in it.
 (Deuteronomy 29:21, Joshua 8:34) It is a witness against Israel.
 (Deuteronomy 31:26) A large part of it existed at the beginning of the world.
 It even contains a version of the testimonies of God.
 It has law abolished or done away with under the New Covenant.
 This part of this law is what ended with the Old Covenant.
 However, this law as a whole is not abolished or done away with under the New Covenant.
-This is because the book of the Law also contains righteousness, which is the way of God.
+This is because the Book of the Law of God also contains righteousness, which is the way of God.
 (Genesis 18:19)

 God said the days were coming when He would make a new covenant with the houses of Israel and Judah.
 He said this is the covenant that I will make with the house of Israel after those days.
 I will put My laws in their mind and write it on their hearts, and I will be their God, and they will be My people.
 In that God says, “A new covenant,” He has made the first obsolete.
 Now what is becoming obsolete and growing old is ready to vanish away.
 (Hebrews 8:7-13)